GuanceCloud/datakit/internal/export/doc/en/inputs/snmp.md

 ## Metric {#metric}

-All of the following data collections are appended by default with the name `host` (the value is the name of the SNMP device), or other labels can be specified in the configuration by `[inputs.{{.InputName}}.tags]`:
+For all of the following data collections, the global election tags will added automatically, we can add extra tags in `[inputs.{{.InputName}}.tags]` if needed:

 ``` toml
  [inputs.{{.InputName}}.tags]